rafaelaudy/child-companion/README.md

 Coding:

+- [ ] Setup monorepo
+- [ ] Create express server to expose domain code in a Graphql layer
+- [ ] Make state reflect in the URL, URL should override state
 - [ ] Build API to get data from server and move mocks
 - [ ] Add database and move mocks there
 - [ ] Connect to Open AI APIs